serifcolakel/ui-design/README.md

 ## About The Project

-In this project, the basic concepts of Storybook explained with examples are included.
+In this project, the basic concepts of Storybook were learned and the components were designed.
+The project was created with the aim of learning the basic concepts of Storybook and improving the design skills.
+I'm trying to create npm packages for the components I've designed.
+I will continue to add new components and pages to the project.

 <br />